Regularization after retention in ultrahigh dimensional linear regression models

-For fixed design, model selection consistency has been well studied in \cite{zhao2006model} and \cite{wainwright2009sharp}.
-They characterized the dependency between relevant and irrelevant predictors by an irrepresentable condition, which proved to be both sufficient and (almost) necessary for sign consistency.
-For random design, \cite{wainwright2009sharp} established precise sufficient and necessary conditions on $(n, p_n, s_n)$ for sparse recovery.
-We state a corollary from his general results with a particular scaling of the triplet for further use in the sequel.
-Here are some key conditions. \begin{itemize} \item[] \emph{Condition} 0.~~$\log p_n=O(n^{a_1}), s_n=O(n^{a_2}), a_1>0, a_2>0, a_1+2a_2 <1.$ \item[] \emph{Condition} 1.~~$\Lambda_{\min}(\Sigma_{SS}) \geq C_{\min} > 0 $. \item[] \emph{Condition} 2.~~$\|\Sigma_{S^cS}(\Sigma_{SS})^{-1}\|_{\infty} \leq 1-\gamma,~~\gamma \in (0, 1]$. \item[] \emph{Condition} 3.~~$\rho(\Sigma_{S^c|S})=o(n^{\delta}), ~0< \delta <1-a_1-2a_2$. \item[] \emph{Condition} 4.~~$\mbox{min}_{j \in S}\ |\beta_j| \geq Cn^{(\delta+a_1+2a_2-1)/2}~~\mbox{for a sufficient large~}C,$ where $\delta$ is the same as in Condition 3. \end{itemize} Condition 2 is the population analog of the irrepresentable condition in \cite{zhao2006model}, in which $(\Sigma_{SS})^{-1}\Sigma_{SS^c}$ is the regression coefficient matrix by regressing noises on signals.
+Condition 2 is the population analog of the irrepresentable condition in Zhao and Yu (2006), in which $(\Sigma_{SS})^{-1}\Sigma_{SS^c}$ is the regression coefficient matrix by regressing noises on signals.
 Hence, $\|\Sigma_{S^cS}(\Sigma_{SS})^{-1}\|_{\infty}$ can be viewed as a reasonable measurement of the dependency between signals and noises.
 In the ultrahigh dimensional scenario, noises are likely to be highly correlated with signals, which could make this condition fail.
-To relax this condition, the corresponding matrix in the regularization step for our method is a submatrix of $\Sigma_{S^cS}(\Sigma_{SS})^{-1}$ with smaller number of columns.
+To relax this condition, the corresponding matrix in the regularization step for our method (to be formally defined in Section 3) will be a submatrix of $\Sigma_{S^cS}(\Sigma_{SS})^{-1}$ with fewer number of columns.
 As a result, the corresponding quantity in Condition 2 is reduced.
 In Condition 3, $\Sigma_{S^c|S}$ is the conditional covariance matrix of $X_{S^c}$ given $X_{S}$.
 This condition imposes another kind of eigenvalue-type dependency constraint.
 In addition to the dependency conditions between signals and noises, the signals should be linearly independent and the minimum signal can not decay too fast as shown by Conditions 1 and 4, respectively.

-\begin{proposition} Under the scaling specified in Condition $0$, if the covariance matrix $\Sigma$ and the true parameter $\beta$ satisfy Conditions $1$--$4$, and $p_n\rightarrow \infty$, $p_n-s_n \rightarrow \infty$, $\lambda_n \asymp n^{(\delta+a_1-1)/2}$, we have sign consistency
+{\bf Proposition 1.} \emph {Under the scaling specified in Condition 0, if the covariance matrix $\Sigma$ and the true parameter $\beta$ satisfy Conditions 1-4, and $s_n\rightarrow \infty$, $p_n-s_n \rightarrow \infty$, $\lambda_n \asymp n^{(\delta+a_1-1)/2}$, we have sign consistency}